Riya10031/dp-203-azure-data-engineer/Instructions/Labs/02-GettingStarted.md

-# Getting started with Azure Databricks Analytics & Engineering Scenarios
+# Use Spark in Azure Databricks

 ### Overall Estimated Duration: 60 Minutes